Freedom in Forgetting

 Key Takes:

-The Memorable isn’t Always the Meaningful
+The Memorable Isn’t Always the Meaningful

-I’m learning life’s deepest happiness rarely comes from dramatic highs or photo-rich occasions, but in softer, steadier spaces - in the reassurance of safety, the quiet comfort of love, and the simple pleasure of being present with the people I care about.
-In these times, even when memory fades, life still feels rich and human for Milly.
+Caring for Milly continues to gently challenge the belief that memory defines our value, and that when it slips away, meaning goes with it.
+I’m learning that life’s deepest happiness rarely comes from dramatic highs or photo-rich occasions but from softer, steadier spaces - the reassurance of safety, the quiet comfort of love, and the simple pleasure of being present.
+In these moments, even when memory fades, life still feels rich and human for Milly.

 Beyond the Diary Dates